eXascaleInfolab/orbits/README.md

 # Benchmark of streaming recovery techniques in time series

 - **Paper**: Mourad Khayati, Ines Arous, Zakhar Tymchenko and Philippe Cudré-Mauroux: *ORBITS: Online Recovery of Missing Values in Multiple Time Series Streams*.
 Under review in VLDB 2021.
 - **Algorithms**: The full benchmark contains 14 recovery algorithms (all but 2 are rewritten in C++).
-We enable the 7 most relevant algorithms: ORBITS, TKCM, SPIRIT, GROUSE, OGDImpute, M-RNN and pcaMME.
+We enable the 7 most relevant online algorithms: ORBITS, TKCM, SPIRIT, GROUSE, OGDImpute, M-RNN and pcaMME.
 To enable the full set of algorithms, please refer to the *Algorithms customization* section below.
 - **Datasets**: The full benchmark contains 10 different datasets.
 We enable the 4 most relevant datasets: gas, motion, bafu and soccer.
 To enable the full set of datasets, please refer to the *Datasets customization* section below.
 - **Scenarios**: The benchmark will execute the full set of 15 different recovery scenarios and generate all corresponding plots.